zeppe-lin/mkrootfs/README.md

 OVERVIEW
 ========

-This directory contains mkrootfs, an utility that makes root filesystem of Zeppe-Lin distribution for chroot installation.
+This repository contains mkrootfs, an utility that makes root filesystem of Zeppe-Lin distribution for chroot installation.